EmuraDaisuke/SortingAlgorithm.SetsunaShiki/README.md

 |g++|6.81361270|1.38467000|**0.02570930**|

 ## Best case
-For a sorted array, where the position is random without changing the value.
+When the position is specified randomly without changing the value for the sorted array.

 ||std::sort|std::stable_sort|Setsuna-Shiki|
 |---:|---:|---:|---:|